weaversa/cryptol-course/labs/Interpreter/Interpreter.md

 ## Loading Modules

-To load a module by its name (rather than by filename), we use `:m`.
-For this command to work, either
+To load a module by its name (rather than by filename), we use `:module` (or `:m`).
+In order for the module to be found, either

-  1) the Cryptol interpreter must have been started in the root directory of the module, or
+  1) the Cryptol interpreter must have been started at the same base directory as the module, or

-  2) the root directory of the module must be in the CRYPTOLPATH environment variable.
+  2) the (fully-qualified) base directory of the module must be in the CRYPTOLPATH environment variable.

-The latter is preferred.
-To set the CRYPTOLPATH variable such that we can access the labs and specs here, do this:
+The CRYPTOLPATH approach is more robust, as it will work no matter what directory Cryptol is started in.
+To set the CRYPTOLPATH variable (in Linux) such that we can access the labs and specs for this class, do this:

 ```Xcryptol shell
 $ export CRYPTOLPATH=<path-to-cryptol-course>